-- Know how to check the pulse - Understand when to send a patient to the doctor after observing the symptoms.
+- Know how to check the pulse - Understand when to send a patient to the doctor after observing the symptoms. - The treatment of persons afflicted with anaemia. - The main causes of anaemia.

 You will understand that

 - Often lifestyle is the cause of illness. - Illness is not caused by ghosts or spirits, or magic or spells.